GPRSBirkbeck/BarrowsTodoApp/README.md

 7. Make "Basics" production ready:
    1. update app icon.
 Check!
    2. review code:
       1. when I worked through the steps above, did I opt for speed over best practice?
+Looks good - just missing use cases.
       2. How do I feel about the current state of my dependency injection?
+Happy
-      3. Have a think about my "state" setup - I think this can be improved upon
+      3. Have a think about my "state" setup - I think this can be improved upon.
+It's good enough.
       4. Review my packages - could these be simplified?
+Happy for now.
-      5. Review threading
+      5. Review threading - happy.
       6. How's my unidirectional data flow?
+Good.
       7. Check out the AppNavHost one more time.
       8. Check out my use of todo vs. To-do vs Todo naming conventions - I imagine there will be a case or two where these aren't aligned.
       9. Think about renaming it all to task - not Todo - as this might be simpler - have a think.